-We expect its GOB to continue to improve in 2019-20, mainly driven by a combination of favorable economic conditions (we forecast a 2.4% real GDP growth in 2019), which will fuel the city's budget, with higher income tax contributions and increased tax administration efforts, resulting in expanded tax base.
+We expect Zagreb's gross operating balance (GOB) to continue to improve in 2019-20, mainly driven by a combination of favourable economic conditions (we forecast a 2.5% real GDP growth in 2019), which will fuel the city's budget, with higher income tax contributions and increased tax administration efforts, resulting in an expanded tax base.
 This will bolster the city's tax revenue, contributing to healthy GOBs, boosting its self-funding capacity and limiting debt accumulation.